Alekseypavlov14/http/README.md

 ## Overview

 The `HTTPClient` class is a flexible and configurable HTTP client designed for making various types of HTTP requests (`GET`, `POST`, `PUT`, `PATCH`, `DELETE`, and custom methods) in a standardized manner.
 It allows users to customize the configuration at both the client level and per-request level.
 This class supports JSON requests and responses, automatically handling JSON parsing if specified.
+Additionally, it leverages TypeScript's generics to provide strong typing for response data, ensuring that you receive the expected data shape from your API requests.

 ## Constructor